 Department Chair Carol Sigelman

-Having survived my first year as chair, I am eager to share with you this yearly briefing on GW’s Department of Psychology.
+Having survived my first year as chair, I am eager to share with you this yearly briefing on GW’s Department of Psychological and Brain Sciences.
 I’ll start with some basics: We’re a big and thriving group:

 During the 2014-2015 fiscal year, we spent $2.32 million in external grant funding to advance our research and training goals—funding from various NIH institutes, NSF, private foundations such as the Simons Foundation and the Whitehall Foundation and the universities of our faculty members’ collaborators.
 In this newsletter you’ll learn of some recent transitions: The departure of Alyssa Zucker; the imminent retirement of Pamela Woodruff; but the return of John Philbeck from a professorship in Australia; and the hiring of new cognitive neuroscience associate professor Stephen Mitroff.